-- Present a brief example of your organization's previous work living out the call of the 1964 Civil Rights Act to aid communities and individuals in resolving disputes, disagreements or difficulties relating to practices that impair the rights of persons in their communities and thereby threatening peaceful relations among them. - 2.
-Discuss your current engagement with government and non-governmental organizations which are positioned to impact: 1- Local fiscal conditions and the resourcing of public safety programs; 2- Violence intervention, reduction, and prevention efforts; 3- Alternative or innovative responses to calls for law enforcement; 4- Incarceration reduction strategies; and/or, 5- Community engagement.
-Then include specific data points that inform you that the timing is right for one or more of these organizations (please name the organizations) with whom you are currently engaged to re-imagine community safety. - 3.
-Discuss your current engagement with one or more of the communities impacted by current public safety practices in your community, include the name and brief description of at least one of the recognized leaders within one of these impacted communities.
-Then include specific data points that inform you that the timing is right for one or more of these community leaders to engage with you in a process of re-imaging community safety. - 4.
-Discuss what benefits you and your organization hopes to obtain from the participation in the NAFCM Learning Community which focuses on sharpening the skills of the participants in areas of listening, holding space, data collection and analysis, systemic change, program implementation and sustainability.
+- 1. Present a brief example of your organization's previous work living out the call of the 1964 Civil Rights Act to aid communities and individuals in resolving disputes, disagreements or difficulties relating to practices that impair the rights of persons in their communities and thereby threatening peaceful relations among them. - 2.
+Discuss your current engagement with government and non-governmental organizations which are positioned to impact a reduction in community or systems' violence or a reduction in hate crimes.
+Provide an example how your efforts to support the work of these organizations, with your skills has added values to their effort(s).
+(Hallmark 7) - 3.
+Discuss your current engagement with one or more of the communities impacted by current political violence or hate crimes.
+In this discussion include how your work has assisted in initiating, facilitating and raising the level of connections with these individuals and communities and those organizations working to address political violence or hate crimes.
+(Hallmark 8) - 4.
+Provide an example of how you have assisted to amplify the work of others, as well as your own, so others in your community know there is hope with actors of good faith working every day to co-create peace, move the community closer to justice and provide opportunities for bonding through engaging with each other.
+And include how these bridging efforts have created a path for a reduction in political violence or the experience of hate crimes.
+(Hallmark 9) - 5.
+Discuss what benefits you and your organization hope to obtain from the participation in the NAFCM Learning Community which focuses on sharpening the skills of the participants in areas of listening, holding space, data collection and analysis, systemic change, program implementation and sustainability.